The programmable brain-on-a-chip

 By bringing together novel technology, clinical expertise and rigorous cell biology, we will build new tools, enabling the discovery of new targets and the development of better platforms for high-throughput drug candidate screening.

-Imec’s advanced chip technologies will allow for high throughput interrogation of engineered three-dimensional neuronal circuits on a single-cell level.
+Imec’s advanced chip technologies will allow high-throughput interrogation of engineered three-dimensional neuronal circuits on a single-cell level.
 Bringing our platform technologies together with human stem cell lines from patients will aid in the development of better models for neurodegenerative diseases.

 Mora Lopez et al. ISSCC 2018 on Feb 14, 2018 in session 29: Advanced Biomedical Systems at 2.30 pm: 29.3 – A 16384-Electrode 1024-Channel Multimodal CMOS MEA for High-Throughput Intracellular Action Potential Measurements and Impedance Spectroscopy in Drug-Screening Applications.